diesttro/react-ssr/README.md

 # React Server-Side Rendering

-A baseline to render a React application on server-side.
+A baseline to render a React app on server-side.

-It was created for learning purposes and may be useful if you are trying to do server-side rendering.
+Note that depending on your app needs you may have to add loaders and other stuff.

 ## Usage

-Before starting it's necessary to build the client and server.
+Before start make the client and server build.

 ```
 npm run build
 ```

-Once build is done you can start the server.
+Once done run the server.

 ```
 npm run start
 ```

-You can also make changes on the client or server and view them without repeating the above steps.
+Furthermore make changes on the client or server and view them with a single command.

 ```
 npm run dev
 ```

-You can replace the client folder with your React application and try.
-You may need to touch the client configuration to add loaders depending on your code.